isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

    This option uses an NSEC3-capable algorithm to generate a DNSSEC key.
-If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is selected; for example, ``dnssec-keygen -3a RSASHA1`` specifies the NSEC3RSASHA1 algorithm.
+If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is selected; for example, ``dnssec-keygen -3 -a RSASHA1`` specifies the NSEC3RSASHA1 algorithm.

 ``-a algorithm``
    This option selects the cryptographic algorithm.
 For DNSSEC keys, the value of